-- are for an environment protection purpose (including the kinds specifically referred to in Part 3.5 of the POEO Act) - fairly and reasonably relate to the activities being licensed - are not unreasonable in the sense that only a reasonable decision maker would have imposed such a condition - impose similar regulatory requirements (in terms of performance outcomes) as other licences issued by the EPA (e.g. licences issued to premises from the same sector or within similar operating characteristics).
+- are for an environment protection purpose (including the kinds specifically referred to in Part 3.5 of the POEO Act) - fairly and reasonably relate to the activities being licensed - are not unreasonable in the sense that only a reasonable decision-maker would have imposed such a condition - impose similar regulatory requirements (in terms of performance outcomes) as other licences issued by the EPA (e.g. licences issued to premises from the same sector or within similar operating characteristics).

-The information below describes the rationale and the range of conditions the EPA may attach to environment protection licences.
-It generally moves through those conditions that are always attached to licences to those that may be applied as environmental risk, environmental sensitivity and operational complexity increase.
+Below is the rationale for the EPA attaching conditions to environment protection licences and the range of conditions we may attach.
+The list starts with the conditions that are always attached to licences and then moves to those that may be applied as environmental risk, environmental sensitivity and operational complexity increase.

-4.1 Standard conditions
+4.1.
+Standard conditions

-The EPA generally attaches standard conditions to all licences that set out the legal, administrative, and procedural requirements for the licence holder.
+The EPA attaches standard conditions to all licences that set out the legal, administrative, and procedural requirements for the licence holder.
 All licences require that:

-- the activity is undertaken in an competent manner - complaints received are monitored, investigated and reported - a statement of compliance against licence conditions is reported each year through an annual return - the licensee notifies the EPA of pollution incidents causing or threatening material harm to the environment.
+- the activity is undertaken in an competent manner - · complaints received are monitored, investigated and reported - a statement of compliance against licence conditions is reported each year through an annual return - the licensee notifies the EPA of pollution incidents causing or threatening material harm to the environment.

-These conditions form an important role in the integrity of the regulatory system for licence holders across NSW.
+These conditions play an important role in ensuring the integrity of the regulatory system for licensees across NSW.
 They provide the EPA with the confidence that the licence holder is accountable at the highest level for its environmental performance and for the self-monitoring of that performance.

-4.2 Operating conditions
+4.2.
+Operating conditions

 The POEO Act specifically requires that industry must not cause air pollution by failing to operate or maintain plant, carry out work or deal with materials in a proper and efficient manner.
 Operating equipment competently, maintaining equipment in a good working condition and employing best management practices will reduce potential impacts on the surrounding environment.
-Overarching operating conditions; commonly referred to as

-Operating Condition 1 (O1) and Operating Condition 2 (O2) are attached to all licences to reflect requirements set out by the POEO Act.
+Overarching operating conditions; commonly referred to as Operating Condition 1 (O1) and Operating Condition 2 (O2), are attached to all licences to reflect requirements set out by the POEO Act.